 '''

+refresh sources

+sudo apt update

+apt-cache policy docker-ce

 install packages

 sudo apt install docker-ce

+#verify that docker is running

+sudo systemctl status docker

 '''

 The "Docker Application Container Engine" should show as running.

 The Docker daemon, by default, uses an IPC socket to support interprocess-communication between processes on the same Docker host.
 The Docker daemon, by default, always runs as the root user.
 Consequently, the Docker IPC socket is owned by the root user, and other users on the Linux system can only access this IPC socket using sudo.
 This means you will be required to preface all Docker commands with "sudo" on your system.